 Items such as connecting rods and eccentric rods are fully machined and profiled giving the appearance of the original items.
 In the case of the eccentric rods, stainless steel and brass have been used to simulate the bronze eccentric strap and steel eccentric rod of full sized practice.
-Effort has also been made to incorporate into the engine items that are so often seen as separate entities.
-The displacement lubricator sits between the cylinders and the throttle assembly.
+Effort has also been made to keep the engine “tidy” with the displacement lubricator being tucked neatly in at the side of the throttle assembly.
 Other features include; many by popular demand are a low sitting crankshaft much in keeping with the original practice of the day, a more authentic compound appearance with cylinder heads and steam chests of dissimilar sizes.
 For convenience of the modeller the engine is of single servo operation all throttle, forward and reverse functions on one lever.

 This engine has been engineered to give a balance between the aesthetic appearance and sound engineering practice.
-Miniature roller races have been utilised extensively throughout; in total there are twenty used for the crankshaft, valve shaft, reversing gears, big ends and little ends.
-The result being that the bottom end of the engine requires very little lubrication other than minimal lubrication for the eccentric straps.
+Miniature roller races have been utilised extensively the crankshaft and big ends are supported on roller races.
+The result is that the bottom end of the engine requires very little lubrication other than minimal lubrication for the eccentric straps.
 This lends itself very clean and smooth operation together with low maintenance.